 b.
 It provides resisting property to bricks and stones masonry against weathering to some extent.

 c.
-Stone masonry may be defective for which portland cement can be used in mortar for tuck pointing purpose to maintain and repair the damage.
+Stone masonry may be defective for which portland cement can be used in mortar for tuck pointing purposes to maintain and repair the damage.

 d.
 Voids or spaces are present between brick/stone masonry which can be fixed by pointing work to reduce the entrance of water through it.